Skip to main content

 (2) Additional space; and

-(H) If additional children are to be added at a program site and the result is that more children will be in attendance at the site than the license capacity permits, a new site plan shall be submitted to and approved by the department prior to opening the program for that increased number of children.
+(H) If additional children are to be added at a program site and the result is that more children will be in attendance at the site than the license capacity permits, a new site plan will be submitted to and approved by the department prior to opening the program for that increased number of children.

 (1) Safe handling and storage of hazardous materials and the appropriate disposal of bio-contaminants: